jinh48/US-Airports/README.md

 ![!US Airports Map](img/preview.jpg)

-**Note:** This map does cover Alaska and Hawaii, please check the html file for interactive map.
+**Note:** This map does cover Alaska and Hawaii, please run the html file (by github url path) for interactive map.

 ## Brief Introduction: